Dispersed Camping Rules in Utah: BLM, USFS & State Land

 Near Moab (BLM Moab Field Office):

-- Kane Creek Road — close to town, dramatic canyon views, established pull-offs
+- Kane Creek Road — close to town, dramatic canyon views; designated campsites only — free-form dispersed camping is prohibited in this corridor

 - Hatch Point / Anticline Overlook — remote mesa camping